Please Be Advised:

 - Prior to submitting an application you must schedule a pre-application consultation with a staff planner.

-- Prepare all documents as required (see the BZA application for required documents).
+- Prepare all documents as required; see application on CompassKC for details.

 What happens after I submit my application to the Board of Zoning Adjustment?